-Founded in 1951 in the United States of America, we work in 79 countries across six continents with a science-led approach to create nature-based solutions for the environmental challenges facing our planet.
+Founded in 1951 in the United States of America, The Nature Conservancy works in 70 countries across six continents with a science-led approach to create nature-based solutions for the environmental challenges facing our planet.

 Our organisational objectives